-The 3rd Annual Changing the Face of Addiction Walk was held on Saturday, August 5th at the Franklin Fireman’s Pavilion.
-The walk was attended by over 400 participants and raised over $30,000 for the Center for Prevention and Counseling to provide treatment and recovery support to those in need.
+The 4th Annual Changing the Face of Addiction Walk will be held on Saturday, August 4th 2018 at the Franklin Fireman’s Pavilion.
+Last year we had over 400 participants and raised over $30,000 for the Center for Prevention and Counseling to provide treatment and recovery support to those in need.

 This annual walk which began in 2015, was started to honor two Sussex County men, Eric Burns and George Tizzano, who lost their lives to drug overdoses but also to change the conversation and reduce stigma associated with addiction.
 Eric’s mother, Mary and George’s mother, Elaine work hard each year to help make this event a great success.